tanberry/rackspace-how-to/content/cloud-servers/objectrocket-documentation.md

 ObjectRocket is a database-as-a-service (DBaaS) that provides fully-managed database services, with multi-cloud support for 5 different databases.
 We offer database hosting, management, and administration for modern sites and applications in data centers across the globe.
 The ObjectRocket platform is Kubernetes-based, using the latest containerization and automation technologies to ensure highly available, robust data stores.

-Get to know ObjectRocket by reading our [blogs](https://www.objectrocket.com/blog/) and checking out our Services at a Scale pages on our [website](https://www.objectrocket.com/services/).
+Get to know ObjectRocket by reading our [blogs](https://www.objectrocket.com/blog/) and checking out our "Services at a Scale" pages on our [website](https://www.objectrocket.com/services/).

 This article provides information about the documentation that is available for ObjectRocket.